 If preparing a home-cooked meal seems like a monumental task, it may be time to take another look at the way you cook your food.
 To follow the diet your bariatric surgeon has recommended, it will be important to make your own meals at home, but this doesn’t mean you have to spend all your time and energy in the kitchen.
 By finding a few ways to make cooking more efficient, you can give your body healthy meals and still have time left over for the other important things in life.
+Lets talk about how to simplify your cooking process after surgery.

 Start with a Plan